Skip to content

 • 4 p.m.: Check out and after care begins

-Parents are able to select from a number of electives — choosing two activities per week of Summer Camp — to include in their child’s schedule, including arts and crafts, Kids Studio Classes, yoga, Fitness & Agility classes, offline coding, engineering, and more.
+Kids are able to select from a number of electives to include in their schedule, including arts and crafts, gym games, yoga, Fitness & Agility classes, engineering, and more.
+Club activity stations include options such as club read, club build, and club move.

-A big advantage for parents is that swim lessons and Summer Camp Swim Team are now included in the schedule and cost of camp if they choose to have their child participate.
+A big advantage for parents is that swim time, swim lessons, and Summer Camp Swim Team are included in the schedule and cost of camp if they choose to have their child participate (swim offerings may vary by location).

 Can my child attend Summer Camp at a different Life Time location than my home club?